Can Financial Worries Impact Your Health?

 ● Build wealth

 Financial health is the state of your finances, from your credit and debt to savings and investments.
-And while everyone’s personal definition of financial health may differ depending on income, it generally means you’re able to cover your monthly expenses while still saving and paying down debt.
+And while everyone’s personal definition of financial health differs depending on income, it generally means you can cover your monthly expenses while simultaneously saving and paying down debt.

 How can financial worries negatively impact your health?

-Financial worries lead to stress, and that stress can impact both your physical and mental health.
+Financial worries lead to stress, and stress impacts both your physical and mental health.

-From physical symptoms like headaches and fatigue to stomach problems and muscle tension, financial stress can take a toll on your body.
-And if symptoms like high blood pressure and heightened heart rate continue, it can increase your risk of developing long-term conditions like heart disease.
+From symptoms like headaches and fatigue to stomach problems and muscle tension, financial stress can take a toll on your body.
+And if symptoms like high blood pressure and heightened heart rate continue, they can increase your risk of developing long-term conditions like heart disease.

 Researchers found that adults with unsecured debt were more likely to experience pain and inflammation, especially in the joints.
 These symptoms can limit a person’s ability to work, especially in a physically intensive job, making it even harder to achieve financial stability.

-But financial worries do not only impact your physical health – they take a toll on your mental health, too.
-People who worry about debt or have trouble paying for their expenses frequently report symptoms of depression and anxiety.
+And financial worries not only impact your physical health, they take a toll on your mental health as well.
+People who worry about debt or have trouble paying for expenses frequently report symptoms of depression and anxiety.

-Issues with money management can also lead to a decrease in self-esteem, as many feel ashamed or embarrassed about their financial situation.
-This can make them feel isolated, putting a strain on their relationships and self-image.
-Financial stress can also lead to unhealthy coping mechanisms like overeating, alcohol dependence and smoking, all of which further increase the risk of developing health problems.
+Issues with money management can also lead to decreased self-esteem, as many feel ashamed of or embarrassed about their financial situation.
+This can make you feel isolated, putting a strain on your relationships and self-image.
+Financial stress can also lead to unhealthy coping mechanisms like overeating, alcohol dependence, and smoking, all of which further increase health risks.

-On the whole, it’s clear that financial stress can have a major impact on physical health and mental health.
-That’s why we’re here to help you address it by improving your financial health and managing your money.
+On the whole, it’s clear that financial stress can have a major impact on your life.
+We’re here to help you address it and manage your money for optimum health, financially and personally.
 Ready to learn more?

-How to improve your financial health and your wellbeing
+How to improve your financial health and wellbeing

-To better your financial health (and your physical and mental health) you need a plan that you can stick to.
+To improve your financial health (and your physical and mental health) you need a plan that you can stick to.
 Here are a few ways to get your finances in check:

 1. Budget, budget, budget